ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/Data_in_R/data_in_R_prepare.md

 Review the R Markdown page and R Markdown cheat sheets.

 Try 'knitting' to html, pdf, and doc as well as previewing the notebook.
 Open the resulting documents.

+Try executing the code chunks in the R Notebook.

 ### Download the data file for the workshop document and preview/open it